 Social or medical need

-If you are going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 15 January 2022.
+If you’re going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 15 January 2024.
 Documents may include a recent medical or social report and/or a letter from a professional.

-It is important that you also visit the school first before naming it as a preference on your application.
+It’s important that you also visit the school first before naming it as a preference on your application.
 This is to ensure that the school is suitable to meet your child’s needs.
-Due to the current circumstances relating to Covid-19, we strongly advise families to check each school’s website for details on how and when they will be holding their open day/evening as this may be subject to change at short notice.
+We strongly advise families to check each school’s website for details on how and when they will be holding their open day/evening as this may be subject to change at short notice.

 Looked after children (LAC) and previously looked after children (PLAC) in England